 As part of financial support mechanism, advanced college students under the government order receive a bursary26.
-In 2011, the amount of bursary for this category of students increased from 9,375 tenges to 12,188 tenges (from US\$ 64 to US\$ 83).
-In addition, over the last three years 5.2 billion tenges (US\$ 35.3 mln) was contributed to the material and technical needs of 183 technical and vocational schools.
+In 2011, the amount of bursary for this category of students increased from 9,375 Tenge to 12,188 Tenge (from around US\$ 64 to US\$ 83).
+In addition, over the last three years 5.2 billion Tenge (around US\$ 35.3 mln) was contributed to the material and technical needs of 183 technical and vocational schools.
 Accordingly, in 2010 out of 157 thousand full-time technical and vocational education graduates 45,425 graduates increased their level of qualification.

 By 2015, it is planned that the share of educational institutions for technical and vocational education, which is equipped with modern teaching facilities, will amount to 75% whereas in 2011 it was 40.7%.
-The funds will be used to purchase agricultural, motor transport, building, metallurgical and other educational equipment.
-Within the same context, a special role in the innovation process of vocational education is given to "Nazarbayev University" with its basic principles that stress on academic freedom, autonomy, integration of education, science and industry, international cooperation in education and science.
-The University aims at becoming a national brand of Kazakhstan and likewise,